 Coach Lucinda- “I coach to share my enthusiasm and love of the game.
 I embrace the opportunity to teach skills and advance the softball knowledge of my student-athletes while instilling the character traits of discipline, industriousness, confidence, and competitive greatness that will serve them well beyond the softball field.”

 Coach Melissa- “Most people might think that coaching is about the sport but for me, the purpose behind coaching is to develop my players personally above all else.
 My coaching philosophy is centered on the idea that by coaching to develop your players as people first, the rest will follow.
 There is so much more to sports, than the X’s and O’s, and I believe it is my duty to enable my players to see past those X’s and O’s to readily identify their leadership, ownership, and overall innate capabilities as a player on the court, as a teammate, and most importantly as a student of the Alverno community.”

 Coach Guerrero- “I love that I will be coaching this season because it allows me to combine my love of teaching and volleyball!
 Coaching is a way to get to know students outside of the classroom and enrich them with a love for a sport that I have grown to love since I was in high school.”

-Coach Alex – “Some say it’s wanting to spread their knowledge, others say it’s because they can no longer be an athlete, but for me I want to inspire these young woman, show them that they are athletes, build their confidence, prove to them they are strong both physically and mentally, but also helping them to realize they don’t need to be the best of the best to be the best version of themselves”
+Coach Alex – “Some say it’s wanting to spread their knowledge, others say it’s because they can no longer be an athlete, but for me I want to inspire these young women, show them that they are athletes, build their confidence, prove to them they are strong both physically and mentally but also help them to realize they don’t need to be the best of the best to be the best version of themselves.”